 Started during the primary fermentation it was finished a few days after being drawn off the lees.

-In our temperature controlled cellar for 5 years.
-Released April 2008.
+In our temperature controlled cellar for over 45 months.
+Released: October 2011.

 Bold and intense, with black currants, licorice, black pepper and a hint of vanilla.